staciehoffmeister/one-click-hugo-cms-8f283/site/content/_index.md

 image: /img/home-jumbotron.jpg
 blurb:
     heading: Why a Women's Wealth Coalition?
+    text: "Wealth is shifting to women and the next generation, but the systems, conversations, and industry structures around wealth have not kept pace."
-    text: "Women are inheriting, earning, and managing more wealth than ever before.
-Yet too many women still feel underserved, overlooked, or intimidated by the financial services industry.
-Women's Wealth Coalition exists to change that by providing insights, resources, and community for women who want their wealth to reflect who they are."
+    text2: "Women are inheriting, earning, and managing more wealth than ever before, yet too many still feel underserved, overlooked, or unengaged by the financial services industry."
+    text3: "The next generation is taking on wealth too, along with the responsibility of stewarding family legacies.
+Their values, expectations, and commitment to impact often do not align with traditional advisory models."
+    text4: "When systems lag behind structural change, coalitions are what drive alignment."
+    text5: "This platform brings women, the next generation, and the financial industry into conversation about what wealth means now and how the industry must evolve in response."
+    cta1: "For readers: Explore the conversation"
+    cta1link: "/post"
+    cta2: "For industry: Understand what needs to change"
+    cta2link: "/post"
 intro:
     heading: "What we offer"
     text: "Women's Wealth Coalition is a thought leadership platform for women and next-gen investors navigating major financial transitions and for the professional ecosystem that serves them.
 We cover the topics that matter most to women's wealth."